derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 The above seven parts make up the core anatomy of an `if` statement.
 First, the `if` keyword tells the JavaScript engine your intent to define a condition to control execution flow.
 When the condition is true, the code between its `{` and `}` will execute.
 If the condition is false, then the code block is skipped.
 The beginning `(` and ending `)` parens define the space where the condition in question resides.
 This condition is the comparison between the value in the `currentOpacity` identifier and the number value `1`.
 We will cover this again later, but `=` is used to assign where `==` is used to compare.

+With respect to making snippet four *right* and *better*, we enter subjective changes.
+This subjectivity sources from three features of JavaScript:
+1. implicit coercion
+2. optional parens
+3. optional braces

 ...